AleksandrMorozov123/AleksandrMorozov123/README.md

 - 👋 Hi, I’m Aleksandr Morozov
-- 👀 I’m interested in time series analysis and computer vision
+- 👀 I’m interested in computer vision and time series analysis
-- 🌱 I’m currently studying applied math at the university MIPT
+- 🌱 I completed my Master's degree in Applied math in MIPT
+- 👁️ And I work a computer vision engineer
 - 💞️ I’m looking to collaborate on computer vision and time series analysis
 - 📫 How to reach me - as.morozov321@gmail.com
 - My kaggle profile - https://www.kaggle.com/aleksandrmorozov123